cypress-io/cypress-documentation/content/api/commands/session.md

 ### Switching sessions inside tests

-Because `cy.session()` clears the page and all active session data before running `setup`, you can use it to easily switch between sessions without first needing to log the previous user out.
+Because `cy.session()` clears the page and all session data before running `setup`, you can use it to easily switch between sessions without first needing to log the previous user out.
 This allows tests to more accurately represent real-world scenarios and helps keep test run times short.

 ```jsx
 const login = (name) => {